BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 The figure below shows a close-up of the initial hexagonal hole, the hexagonal array after the first repeater and then after the second.
 ![coll_hole_array](https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/assets/55833314/09f44bf2-6f94-4138-b0d1-8474dc31d173)

 Other detector components, e.g. light guide, PMTs, and electronics, are defined in the same way.
+For modeling the compartments behind the crystal (i.e., back compartment), we used the “intermediate model” described in the paper cited above.
+The back-compartment is defined via multiple layers and PMTs by a box filled with a mixture of materials as follow,

 ```ruby
 # Back Material